-7. Where a new programme is approved, expenditure shall be eligible from the date of submission of the corresponding request to the Commission.
+8. Where a new programme is approved, expenditure shall be eligible from the date of submission of the corresponding request to the Commission.

-8. An operation may receive support from one or more Funds or from one or more programmes and from other Union instruments.
-In such cases expenditure declared in a payment application for one of the Funds shall not be declared for either of the following:
+9. An operation may receive support from one or more Funds or from one or more programmes and from other Union instruments.
+In such cases, expenditure declared in a payment application for one of the Funds shall not be declared for either of the following:

 (a) support from another Fund or Union instrument;